josalvatorre/monorepo-alpha/abacus/genesis/README.md

 We'll perform the following steps in order.

 - [x] AWS organization and root account are set up.
-- [x] Public ECR repository is set up in a dedicated AWS account under the organization.
+- [x] The public ECR repository is set up in a dedicated AWS account within the organization.
-- [ ] Main branch has code for Engineer to manually build the final image.
+- [ ] The main branch has code for the Engineer to build the final image manually.
     * Codebase has a Dockerfile to build the first base image.
-    * Engineer has to manually build and puth the image to the public ECR repository.
+    * The engineer has to manually build and push the image to the public ECR repository.
     * Terraform code is in a Bazel package with GitHub-enforced linting.
         * Linting should happen before and after each merge to the main branch.
         * Terraform code can be trivial in this milestone.
-    * Codebase has Bazel and Terraform code to build final image.
+    * Codebase has Bazel and Terraform code to build the final image.
-- [ ] Main branch has code for an engineer to manually make a Terraform deployment.
+- [ ] The main branch has code for an engineer to make a Terraform deployment manually.
     * Terraform code should define the AWS organization and AWS repository.
 - [ ] GitHub Actions can automatically push new base images and make Terraform deployments.
     * We wanted to separate the automatic pushing of base images into its own milestone.